Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 "LevelLoadComplete" # The game will load the sky box, water, setup lighting, and setup environment render states from kcEnvironment.
 Usually called by ExecuteLoad() completing.
 "LevelBegin" # Sets up default data like coin pickup particles, the AI system, adds the system entities.
 Called when the level start FMV ends.
 "LevelCompleted" # Destroys all active cameras, and sets a flag for completing the level.
 Triggered by in-game scripts.
-"LevelEnd" # Stops all sound effects and broadcasts the script cause (OnLevel) for completing the level. -> Not sure what triggers this event.
+"LevelEnd" # Stops all sound effects and sends the OnLevel script cause for completing the level. -> Not sure what triggers this event.
 "LevelUnload" # Cleanup/remove water & sky dome, stop all sounds, hide the HID, unload main menu/interface resources.
 Called by exiting the pause menu requesting to quit the game (PauseEndCase) or the level stops.
 (PlayEndCase).
 "BeginScreenFade" # Causes the screen to fade to black.
 Called by a lot of things.
 "EndScreenFade" # Unfades/unhides the contents of the screen.
 Called by a lot of things.